loading...

 The starting point of our tour is Florence, capital of Tuscany, and perhaps the world’s most amazing Renaissance town.

 Florence can easily be reached by plane (Pisa or Florence Airport) and train (from Milan, Rome).
-You can arrive here on the starting day of the tour, but of course you can also book an extra night here, to allow some extra time for some sightseeing in this beautiful city, full of world famous museums and nice places to go for an easy stroll.
+You can arrive here on the starting day of the tour, but you can also book an extra night here of course, to allow some extra time for sightseeing in this beautiful city, full of world-famous museums and nice places where you can go for an easy stroll.

 Day 1 Arrival – Florence

 Today you arrive in the beautiful city of Florence.
-After settling in our very special, recently restored hotel, in the heart of the historical centre, you could already go for a short stroll through the colourful streets, soaking up its atmosphere, or visit a museum.
-Towards the end of the afternoon we meet our tour leader and the rest of the group for a welcome cocktail in the hotel.
-After a brief introduction of the tour, we will then go for a short round walk through the heart of Florence, and already take in some of the ‘highlights’.
-In the evening we dine in a very nice restaurant close to our hotel.
-(D)
+After settling in at your very special, recently restored hotel in the heart of the historical centre, you could go for a short stroll through the colourful streets, soaking up its atmosphere, or visit a museum.
+Towards the end of the afternoon you meet your tour leader and the rest of the group for a welcome cocktail in the hotel or on a terrace in the city.
+After a brief introduction to the tour, you will then go for a short roundwalk through the heart of Florence, and take in some of the ‘highlights’.
+In the evening you dine in a nice restaurant in the heart of the city, close to the hotel.
+(Dinner)

 Day 2 : From Florence to Colle Val d’Elsa and San Gimignano

-Today our private minibus picks us up and brings us to the beautiful small town of Colle Val D’Elsa, perhaps not as famous as other Tuscan towns, but with a very interesting centre.
-First we take some time for a coffee and to buy our picnic supplies, then we start our walk, which takes us at first through the whole historical town centre.
-Then we descend into the valley where we pick up one of the supposed routes of the ancient Via Francigena.
-Along this route, through a pleasant hilly landscape of vineyards and forests we reach the small hamlet of Bibbiano.
-Another descent brings us down into the valley of the river Foci.
-Follows a short stretch through the river valley, and past an old water mill.
-Then we start to climb up along a comfortable track up to one of Tuscany’s most beautiful agriturismo’s, where we will spend the next two nights.
-We make sure to be here on time, to enjoy its fabulous setting and surroundings, and perhaps its library or swimming pool.
-For those who want there is also a longer option to walk to here.
+Today your private minibus picks you up and brings you to the beautiful little town of Colle Val D’Elsa, perhaps not as famous as other Tuscan towns, but with a very interesting centre.
+First you walk through the whole town centre, located on a narrow ridge.
+Then you descend into the lower town, where you take some time to have a coffee and buy some picnic supplies.
+Then you start the real walk, which first takes you on one of the supposed routes of the ancient Via Francigena.
+Along this route, through a pleasant hilly landscape of vineyards and forests, you reach the little hamlet of Bibbiano.
+Another descent brings you down into the valley of the River Foci.
+This follows a short stretch through the river valley, and past an old watermill.
+Then you start to climb up along a comfortable track to one of Tuscany’s most beautiful agriturismos, where you will spend the next two nights.
+Make sure you’re here on time to fully enjoy its fabulous setting and surroundings, and perhaps its library or swimming pool.
+For those who feel like it there is also a longer walking option to get to here.
 Dinner at the private restaurant is included tonight.
-(BD)

 Total walking time: around 3,5 hours + sightseeing time (4-5 hours with extra option).